naver-ai/augsub/README.md

 </div>

-Official PyTorch implementation of AugSub "Augmenting Sub-model to Improve Main Model" | [arxiv](https://arxiv.org/abs/2306.11339).
+Official PyTorch implementation of MaskSub "Masking Augmentation for Supervised Learning" | [arxiv](https://arxiv.org/abs/2306.11339).

 ### Abstract

-Image classification has improved with the development of training techniques.
-However, these techniques often require careful parameter tuning to balance the strength of regularization, limiting their potential benefits.
-In this paper, we propose a novel way to use regularization called Augmenting Sub-model (AugSub).
-AugSub consists of two models: the main model and the sub-model.
-While the main model employs conventional training recipes, the sub-model leverages the benefit of additional regularization.
-AugSub achieves this by mitigating adverse effects through a relaxed loss function similar to self-distillation loss.
-We demonstrate the effectiveness of AugSub with three drop techniques: dropout, drop-path, and random masking.
-Our analysis shows that all AugSub improves performance, with the training loss converging even faster than regular training.
-Among the three, AugMask is identified as the most practical method due to its performance and cost efficiency.
-We further validate AugMask across diverse training recipes, including DeiT-III, ResNet, MAE fine-tuning, and Swin Transformer.
-The results show that AugMask consistently provides significant performance gain.
-AugSub provides a practical and effective solution for introducing additional regularization under various training recipes.
+Pre-training using random masking has emerged as a novel trend in training techniques.
+However, supervised learning faces a challenge in adopting masking augmentations, primarily due to unstable training.
+In this paper, we propose a novel way to involve masking augmentations dubbed Masked Sub-model (MaskSub).
+MaskSub consists of the main-model and sub-model; while the former enjoys conventional training recipes, the latter leverages the benefit of strong masking augmentations in training.
+MaskSub addresses the challenge by mitigating adverse effects through a relaxed loss function similar to a self-distillation loss.
+Our analysis shows that MaskSub improves performance, with the training loss converging even faster than regular training, which suggests our method facilitates training.
+We further validate MaskSub across diverse training recipes and models, including DeiT-III, MAE fine-tuning, CLIP fine-tuning, ResNet, and Swin Transformer.
+Our results show that MaskSub consistently provides significant performance gains across all the cases.
+MaskSub provides a practical and effective solution for introducing additional regularization under various training recipes.

 ## Updates

+- **Feb 28, 2024**: Arxiv paper update
 - **Jun 21, 2023**: Codes for deit, mae, swin, and resnet are released
 - **Jun 21, 2023**: Arxiv paper is released

 ## Getting Started

-You can find AugSub training command at each folder.
+You can find MaskSub training command at each folder.

 - `deit/`   : DeiT-III training *"DeiT III: Revenge of the ViT"* [original repo](https://github.com/facebookresearch/deit)
 - `mae/` : MAE finetuning *"Masked Autoencoders Are Scalable Vision Learners"* [original repo](https://github.com/facebookresearch/mae)